Quantifying Environmental and Line-of-Sight Effects in Models of Strong Gravitational Lens Systems

 This is our desired differential equation, which can be solved using standard numerical techniques.
 Since it is a second-order equation, we need two boundary conditions.
 The first is $\betahat_{i i} = 0$.
 The second condition is based on the first derivative with

-We can follow a similar set of arguments for time delays and the $\G_{i j}$ matrices.
-As before, if there are only void planes between $z_i$ and $z_j$, we can define $\G_{i j} = \tauhat_{i j} \I$.
-This implies that $\tauhat_{i j}$ should follow the following relation:
+We can follow a similar set of arguments for time delays.
+As before, if there are only void planes between $z_i$ and $z_j$, following a similar analysis to Section 4 in M14, we find that the generalized multi-plane expression for the time delay (eq.\ \ref{eqn:full_t}) is